This is my take on Laura Bush’s…

 5. On the next day, preheat the oven to 325F.
 Space the dough balls 3-inches apart on a parchment-lined baking sheet.
 Bake for 15-20 minutes until the edges turn brown and the center is JUST set.

 6. Let cookies cool for about 10 minutes before digging in.
 Pair with a bowl of your favorite icecream!

 7. Store leftovers in an airtight container at room temperature for a up to 3 days.
 I like to keep mine in the freezer and either eat cold or warm up in the toaster oven for a couple minutes (that way they always taste fresh).

 - This recipe makes 2-dozen 60g cookies!
 Feel free to half the measurements.

 - The dough freezes well in pre-rolled balls.
 Bake at 325F convection for 15-20 minutes until tops are golden brown at the center is set.

 - You can also freeze the baked cookies for up to a few months.
-Thaw at room temperature for a few hours or in a warm oven for 15 minutes.
+Thaw at room temperature for a few hours, microwave for 10 seconds or heat up in a 200F oven for 10-15 minutes.

 - This recipe is flexible with the flavors you want to add.
-Feel free to fold in different nuts and fruits or substitute the vanilla extra for different flavors.
-I’d love to try a chocolate orange flavor or a white chocolate cranberry and pistachio one day.
+Feel free to fold in different nuts and fruits or substitute the vanilla extract for different flavors.
+I’d love to try a chocolate orange flavor or a white chocolate cranberry and pistachio.
 Let me know in the comments what adventures you take!